-To commit to an immediate review of koala area mapping and the requirements for dog owners in koala areas in response to community consultation during the local law making process.
+4. To commit to an immediate review of koala area mapping and the requirements for dog owners in koala areas in response to community consultation during the local law making process.

-An update on this Item will provided by the Chief Executive Officer at General Meeting.
+An update on this Item will continue to be provided by the Chief Executive Officer at General Meeting.